WisGateOS 2 Extensions User Manual

 - Interface: Enables/disables custom logo extension.

-- Large logo: This logo will be used on the login page and on the expanded sidebar menu.
-To upload a logo, either drop the image in the area or click Choose file and browse for the image.
+- Large logo: This logo will be used on the login page and the expanded sidebar menu.
+Upload a logo by dragging and dropping it, or by clicking Choose File to browse manually.

-- Small logo: This logo will be used for mobile view and on the collapsed sidebar menu.
-To upload a logo, either drop the image in the area or click Choose file and browse for the image.
+- Small logo: This logo will be used for mobile view and the collapsed sidebar menu.
+Upload the logo by dragging and dropping it, or by clicking Choose File to browse manually.

 - To apply the selected logos, click Save changes.
 The page will reload and apply the logos.